united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/reference/microservices/mqtt-kafka-bridge.md

     The technical documentation of the mqtt-kafka-bridge microservice, which transfers messages from MQTT brokers to Kafka Brokers and vice versa.
 weight: 0
-aliases:
-  - /docs/architecture/microservices/core/mqtt-kafka-bridge/
 ---

 <!-- overview -->

-Mqtt-kafka-bridge is a microservice that acts as a bridge between MQTT brokers and Kafka brokers, transfering messages from one to the other and vice versa.

-{{% notice note %}}
-This microservice requires that the Kafka Topic `umh.v1.kafka.newTopic` exits.
-This will happen automatically from version 0.9.12.
-{{% /notice %}}

-{{% notice tip %}}
-Since version 0.9.10, it allows all raw messages, even if their content is not in a valid JSON format.
-{{% /notice %}}

-## {{% heading "howitworks" %}}

-Mqtt-kafka-bridge consumes topics from a message broker, translates them to the proper format and publishes them to the other message broker.

 <!-- body -->